FForthmann/FForthmann/README.md

 ### Hi there 👋

-I am Fabian, a Dual student of Applied Computer Science from Hamburg, Germany.
+I am Fabian, a dual student of Applied Computer Science from Hamburg, Germany.

 *Fulltime scout 🏕️ and lifelong learner 📚.*